suffolklibraries/lgc/content/collections/events/one-minute-volume-ten-lowestoft-1.md

     content:
       -
         type: text
-        text: 'The venue is a fifteen minuet walk from Lowestoft station and is there is Lorne park road bus stop a short walk from the venue.'
+        text: 'The venue is a fifteen minute walk from Lowestoft station and is there is Lorne park road bus stop a short walk from the venue.'
   -
     type: heading
     attrs: